Frequently Asked Questions About the SLS Tests at Home

 - If you have technical issues while testing your equipment, contact ProctorU for assistance.

-- Will I be allowed to use scratch paper during my exam?
+- Can I use scratch paper during my exam?

-- You will be allowed to use an erasable marker with a small whiteboard or one blank piece of paper inside a transparency sheet during your exam.
-You must erase all notes in view of the proctor at the end of the test.
+- No. You may use an erasable marker with a small whiteboard or one blank piece of paper inside a transparency sheet during your exam.
+You’ll be asked to erase all notes in view of the proctor at the end of the test.

 - How do I prepare for the test?